Get,

 • Chronic constipation or diarrhoea

-• Low-fibre diet and low fluid intake
+• Low-fiber diet and low fluid intake

 • High pressure or strain